-In reality any of us home-Chefs can follow the TV-Chef’s example and aim to arrange our cooking activities in such a way, so our dish is cooked with efficiency.
+In reality, any of us home-Chefs can follow the TV-Chef’s example and aim to arrange our cooking activities in such a way, that our dish is cooked with efficiency.

 Though also in reality, many of us well-meaning (but somewhat disorganized) home-Chefs sometimes begin cooking only to realize a key ingredient is missing or our knives are so blunt that our onions resemble chunky cuboids over tidy dice.

 Perhaps most can agree that pre-preparation is key when it comes to meal-planning.